tcarissa/Networks-1/README.md

 ```
 When you try to edit a file, you will be prompted to "fork" the file or repository.
-Do that then you will be prompted to propose changes.
+Do that, then you will be prompted to propose changes.
 Make your changes and then create a pull request.
 It will then check to see if there are merge conflicts.
 (There should not be any, unless someone else accidentally tries to update your file.)
-I will will get your pull request, and I will will merge them into the repository.
+I will get your pull request, and I  will then merge them into the repository.